President’s Advisory Council

 A resident of Carbondale, Colorado, Connie has served as chair of the Colorado Mountain College Foundation Board and chair for River Bridge.
 She served on Colorado Governor Bill Owens’ Commission for Science and Technology and on the Board of Governors for Colorado State University.

-In addition to providing years of support to CMC students through the Calaway Scholars program, The James C. and Connie L. Calaway Academic Building opened in 1998 on CMC’s Spring Valley campus.
-Connie and Jim also are included as members of the CMC Foundation’s Davenport Legacy Society.
+In addition to providing years of support to CMC students through the Calaway Scholars program, The James C. and Connie L. Calaway Academic Building opened in 1998 on the CMC Spring Valley campus.
+Connie and her late husband, Jim, also are included as members of the CMC Foundation’s Davenport Legacy Society.

 Russell “Russ” George most recently completed five years as president of Colorado Northwestern Community College.
 CNCC serves the northwestern region of Colorado providing higher education opportunities to Rangely and Craig, where the main campuses are located, and to Meeker and South Routt County.
 CNCC is a member institution of the Colorado Community College System.